 Audience: Individuals who wish to work as mediators in the conflict engagement field or others such as health care professionals, teachers, attorneys, law enforcement professionals, and individuals already in or aspiring to be in positions of leadership and/or management.

-This seven-week course is taught online, with two required half-day, on-campus workshops.
-The course introduces students to the theories, models, skills and techniques used in mediation, a major conflict engagement process.
-Students are given opportunities to practice various techniques used by mediators during the mediation process through online discussions, demonstration role plays, active learning exercises, videos and readings.
+This course introduces students to the theories, models, skills and techniques used in mediation, a major conflict engagement process.
+Students are given opportunities to practice various techniques used by mediators during the mediation process.
 Students will also explore:

 - The impact of various issues, including trust, forgiveness, culture, gender and power on the mediation process